What really is the Syphilis Blood Test at home Ascot Detection Kit?

 Jamie

 I’ve had it a couple of times.
 The very first time I had it, I found out through a routine check that I didn’t have any symptoms.
-I was relatively aware of sexual health and the symptoms of STIs.
-In the past, I was already diagnosed with HIV, so it wasn’t a huge thing for me.

 I saw it as something that affected people in olden times.
 My only association with it was that it killed monarchs.
 I felt like it didn’t come up as much as other STIs.
 I felt like HIV was always at the forefront of sexual health for queer men.
 But it wasn’t talked about as much.